-Results of 2017 Advisory Vote to Approve Executive Compensation
+Results of 2018 Advisory Vote to Approve Executive Compensation

-At the 2017 Annual Meeting of Shareholders, more than 97 percent of the votes cast were in favor of this proposal.
-The Committee believed this favorable outcome demonstrated support of its decisions and our overall executive compensation program.
+At the 2018 Annual Meeting of Shareholders, more than 96 percent of the votes cast were in favor of this proposal.
+The Committee believes this favorable outcome demonstrates support of its decisions and of our overall executive compensation program.
 Our annual discussions with investors confirm this belief.
-All of the shareholders contacted during our annual investor engagement efforts in 2017 favorably commented on the company's executive compensation program, criteria for performance-based awards and overall level of pay.
-The Committee made no material changes in the structure of our compensation program in 2017 as a result of feedback from investors, but it did change the basis for determining the number of nonqualified stock options granted to executive officers (see Page 51).
-At the 2018 Annual Meeting of Shareholders, we will again hold an advisory vote to approve executive compensation (see Page 37).
+All of the shareholders contacted during our annual investor engagement efforts in 2018 favorably commented on the company's executive compensation program, criteria for performance-based awards and overall level of pay.
+The Committee made no material changes in the structure of our compensation program in 2018 as a result of feedback from investors.
+At the 2019 Annual Meeting of Shareholders, we will again hold an advisory vote to approve executive compensation (see Page 31).
 The Committee will continue to consider the results of these annual advisory votes and feedback from investor outreach in its deliberations about our executive compensation program.